 Because the condition is so multifactorial, the prevalence rate is not known.

 The clinical presentation is very variable, depending on the underlying cause but mainly consists of oedema due to hypoproteinaemia.
-Consider PLE in any patient presenting with oedema, especially if this is against a background of GI disease.
+Consider protein-losing enteropathy in any patient presenting with oedema, especially if this is against a background of GI disease.

 - A dietary history should be taken to exclude malnutrition as a cause of reduced albumin synthesis.